-Sometimes, when there’s an abnormal finding in the breast, a biopsy is needed to check whether or not it’s breast cancer.
+If you have an abnormal finding in your breast, you may need a biopsy to check whether or not it’s breast cancer.
 Although it can be scary, keep in mind most breast biopsies in the U.S. don’t show cancer .

 Learn about breast cancer treatment.

 While you wait for your biopsy results

 Stay busy.
 Keep up with your normal routine.
 Do things you enjoy.